openstack/openstack-manuals/doc/arch-design/source/design-storage/design-storage-arch.rst

 :term:`storage back ends <storage back end>`, consider the following questions from user's perspective:

+First and foremost:

 * Do I need block storage?
 * Do I need object storage?
+* Do I need file-based storage?

+Next answer the following:

 * Do I need to support live migration?
 * Should my persistent storage drives be contained in my compute nodes, or should I use external storage?
-* What is the platter count I can achieve?
-Do more spindles result in better I/O despite network access?
+* What type of performance do I need in regards to IOPS?
+Total IOPS and IOPS per instance?
+Do I have applications with IOPS SLAs?
+* Are my storage needs mostly read, or write, or mixed?
-* Which one results in the best cost-performance scenario I'm aiming for?
+* Which storage choices result in the best cost-performance scenario I am aiming for?
 * How do I manage the storage operationally?
 * How redundant and distributed is the storage?
 What happens if a storage node fails?
 To what extent can it mitigate my data-loss disaster scenarios?
+* What is my company currently using and can I use it with OpenStack?
+* Do I need more than one storage choice?
+Do I need tiered performance storage?

+While this is not a definitive list of all the questions possible, the list above will hopefully help narrow the list of possible storage choices down.

-A wide variety of operator-specific requirements dictates the nature of the storage back end.
+A wide variety of use case requirements dictate the nature of the storage back end.
 Examples of such requirements are as follows:

-* Public, private or a hybrid cloud, and associated SLA requirements
+* Public, private, or a hybrid cloud (performance profiles, shared storage, replication options)
-* The need for encryption-at-rest, for data on storage nodes
-* Whether live migration will be offered
+* Storage-intensive use cases like HPC and Big Data clouds
+* Web-scale or development clouds where storage is typically ephemeral in nature

+Data security recommendations:

-We recommend that data be encrypted both in transit and at-rest.
+* We recommend that data be encrypted both in transit and at-rest.
+  To this end, carefully select disks, appliances, and software.
+  Do not assume these features are included with all storage solutions.
+* Determine the security policy of your organization and understand the data sovereignty of your cloud geography and plan accordingly.

-If you plan to use live migration, a shared storage configuration is highly recommended.
+If you plan to use live migration, we highly recommend a shared storage configuration.
+This allows the operating system and application volumes for instances to reside outside of the compute nodes and adds significant performance increases when live migrating.

-To deploy your storage by using only commodity hardware, you can use a number of open-source packages, as shown in :ref:`table_persistent_file_storage`.
+To deploy your storage by using only commodity hardware, you can use a number of open-source packages, as described in :ref:`table_persistent_file_storage`.

 .. _table_persistent_file_storage: